 In the management of capital, the Company includes shareholders' equity in the definition of capital.
 The Company is not exposed to externally imposed capital requirements.
-The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than from the NEX board of TSX Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body.
 As of August 12, 2022, the Company was granted reinstatement with the policies of the TSXV.

 The Company manages the capital structure and makes adjustments to it, based on the level of funds required to manage its operations in light of changes in economic conditions and the risk characteristics of its underlying assets.
-There were no significant changes in the Company's approach to capital management during the years ended August 31, 2023 and 2022.
+There were no significant changes in the Company's approach to capital management during the six months ended February 29, 2024 or the year ended August 31, 2023.

 In order to maximize ongoing exploration and future development efforts, the Company does not pay dividends.
-Notwithstanding the risks described in Note 1 of these financial statements, the Company expects to continue to raise funds, from time to time, to continue meeting its capital management objectives.
+Notwithstanding the risks described in the Corporate information and going concern section of the MD&A, the Company expects to continue to raise funds, from time to time, to continue meeting its capital management objectives.